MohamedRadwan-DevOps/devops-step-by-step/source/mastering-microsoft-devops-solutions/source/microsoft-devops-demos-labs.md

 In this demo, you will learn and understand ....

-### Using GitHub Pages with Jekyll

-In this demo, you will learn and understand ....

 ### Link GitHub to Azure Boards

-In this demo, you will learn and understand ....

-### Migrate from TFVC to Git

-In this demo, you will learn and understand ....

-### Using different types of Git merge

-In this demo, you will learn and understand ....

-### Using Git Flow branching strategy

-In this demo, you will learn and understand ....

-### Generate changelog automatically

-In this demo, you will learn and understand ....

-### Explore and implement Git hooks

-In this demo, you will learn and understand ....

-### Work with large repositories

-In this demo, you will learn and understand ....

-### Purge repository data

-In this demo, you will learn and understand ....

-### Manage releases with GitHub Repos

-In this demo, you will learn and understand ....

-### Automate release notes with GitHub

-In this demo, you will learn and understand ....

-### Automate release notes with Azure DevOps

 In this demo, you will learn and understand ....

 **[⬆ back to top](#mastering-microsoft-devops-solutions-get-certified)**